BlindspotSoftware/dutctl/CONTRIBUTING.md

 This change will not be populated to the remote repo.

 You can **bypass commitlint locally** like so: `git commit --no-verify -m"commitlint won't like"`

+## Code Quality
+Beside standart gofmt and staticcheck, this project uses [golangci-lint](https://golangci-lint.run/) to run a collection of linters.
+The and settings will be adapted as the project grows.

+### Run golangci-lint locally
+For faster development cycle you can integrate [golangci-lint](https://golangci-lint.run/welcome/integrations/) into your local setup.
+The current version and configuration is pinned in `.golangci.yml`